Greatest Hits: 2009

 This recipe gives an international twist to a slow-cooker favorite: short ribs.
 Finished with lime juice and a little zest that adds a bright note, this rich, spicy dish pairs well with bold, fruit-forward, peppery red wines.
 Serve the saucy ribs over basmati rice and pair with a side of bok choy for a hearty meal.

 Ultimate Reader Recipe Contest Finalist: Reader Catherine McMichael of Saginaw, Michigan put leftover mashed potatoes to delicious use in this fluffy bread, which works well as both rolls and loaves.
 They're so named, she says, because "they never last until Tuesday!"
-See other winning recipes and hear contestants' lightening tips from the 2008 cook-off.

 This Mexican dessert is sweetened with agave nectar, which is made from the desert plant that is used to make tequila.
 A wonderful alternative to table sugar, agave nectar has a low glycemic index, which means it is better for people with blood sugar issues.